-Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You in 2026?
+Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 If you’re comparing Arkana and Temple of the Way of Light, you’ve already narrowed your search to two of the most respected ayahuasca retreat centers in Peru.
 Both operate in the Amazon near Iquitos, both work within authentic Shipibo healing traditions, and both have guided thousands of guests through sacred ceremony.
 These are serious centers, and choosing either one reflects a meaningful commitment to your healing.